CDUT-AI-Club/Advance-Computer-Vision-with-Python/README.md

 # Advance Computer Vision with Python

+This project offers a simple and straightforward introductory tutorial for beginners in computer vision.
+Through practical code exercises and comprehensive annotations, users can gradually master core technologies such as hand gesture recognition, pose estimation, and face detection.

-This repository is suitable for beginners in computer vision.
-The code is modified based on [Advance Computer Vision with Python](https://www.computervision.zone/courses/advance-computer-vision-with-python/).
+The code is modified and optimized based on [Advance Computer Vision with Python](https://www.computervision.zone/courses/advance-computer-vision-with-python/) to lower the barriers to learning and implementation.

 This repository is intended for use in the 2024 Chengdu University of Technology AI Club technical training.